Characteristics of the Medicinal Amaltas or Cassia Fistula Plant

 Always consult with a medical professional such as a licensed doctor or Ayurvedic specialist before ingesting any natural nutritional supplement for proper dosing and potential side effects.

-Health Benefits of Cassia Fistula or Amaltas
+Health Benefits of Amaltas

-The various parts of the tree like the bark, root, flowers, leaves, fruit pulp are used medicinally and have several health benefits.
+The various parts of the tree like the bark, root, flowers, leaves, and fruit pulp are used medicinally and have several health benefits.

-The tree has the following properties and potential uses: antidiabetic, antifertility, antitumor, hepato-protective, cholesterol lowering, astringent, febrifugal, purgative, anti-inflammatory, antioxidant, antibacterial, antiviral, analgesic, tonic, and antidysenteric properties.
+The tree has the following properties and potential uses: antidiabetic, antifertility, antitumor, hepatoprotective, cholesterol-lowering, astringent, febrifugal, purgative, anti-inflammatory, antioxidant, antibacterial, antiviral, analgesic, tonic, and antidysenteric properties.

 According to Ayurveda, Amaltas pacifies the 3 doshas of vaat, pitta, and kapha.
 It expels the pitta and kapha from the body.